arunnthevapalan/custom-chatgpt/README.md

 You can access [the deployed custom ChatGPT-like application here](https://arunn-chatgpt.streamlit.app/), using your own OpenAI API key.

+You might also like to read [the tutorial-style step-by-step guide](https://www.datagrads.com/how-i-built-my-own-chatgpt-plus/) I wrote, on how I built this custom ChatGPT Plus-like application.

 ## Features
 - Interactive chat interface powered by Streamlit.
 - Uses OpenAI's GPT-4o model for responses.